ezihe-godswill/ezihe-godswill/README.md

 A frontend engineer based in Nigeria.
 I'm interested in ui engineering, web3, art, computer graphics, math, and algorithms.

-Currently, I'm learning about computer systems and how to build blockchain applications with decent - possibly fantastic user experience.
+Currently, I'm learning the solidity programming language and how to build blockchain applications with decent - possibly fantastic user experience.

 My Stack: